arnoo/clutch/README.md

 Clutch
 ======

 This is the utility library I wrote as I was learning Common Lisp.
 I still use it all the time, and it evolves as I require new utilities.

-It still contains code that is not great, but works well enough that I have not taken the time to rewrite it.
+Yet, it still contains code that is not great, but works well enough that I have not taken the time to rewrite it.

 I have released it under the GPL, in the hope that it can be useful to somebody, and that I might get suggestions for additions or improvements.